Ramya-R74/terraform-ansible-multi-env/README.md

 # 3\. **Setting Up Infrastructure Directory in Terraform**

-After creating the `infra` directory, add basic configurations to each Terraform file to provision essential AWS resources.
+After creating the `modules` directory, add basic configurations to each Terraform file to provision essential AWS resources.

 #### **Steps to Create the Infrastructure Directory and Add File Content**